RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 Ruan Mei's value comes from her ultimate and skill.
 As a Harmony character, she is not focused on dealing high amounts of damage.
 Rather, she focuses on buffing her own allies.
 Ruan Mei's ultimate and skill boost her allies' damage; her ultimate increases the RES PEN(1) of her allies, and her skill increases the overall damage and weakness break efficiency of her allies.
 Therefore, those are her two most valuable traces.
 { .annotate }

-1. RES PEN is short for resistance penetration.
+1. RES PEN is short for **resistance penetration**.
 What is RES PEN and how does it work?
 Check out the Trace Overview below and read more about it in her Ultimate description!

 Ruan Mei's ascension traces are also quite decent.
 Her second and fourth ascension traces are very useful in improving her support capabilities, and they should definitely be activated.